Home » Food Preservation » How Long Can You Keep Thawed Chicken In The Fridge?

 How Long Can Thawed Chicken Stay In The Fridge?

 Thawed chicken can be stored in the fridge for up to 2 days before it needs to be cooked.
-If you don’t plan on cooking the chicken within 2 days, you should freeze it again.

-It’s important to note that once chicken is thawed, it should never be refrozen unless it has been cooked first.
+It’s important to note that once the chicken is thawed, it should never be refrozen unless it has been cooked first.

 If you’re unsure about whether or not the thawed chicken is still safe to eat, you can perform a visual and smell test.